-- 1. make appropriate use of materials, scale, height, form and signage; - 2. make use of the historic and geographic attributes of the area; and - 3. are in keeping with the rural character of the AONB countryside.
+- 1. make appropriate use of materials, scale, height, form and signage; - 2. make use of the historic and geographic attributes of the area; - 3. actively promotes access by sustainable transport; and - 4. are in keeping with the rural character of the AONB countryside.